yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 ### Seed Record As Users

 We need to include the insertion of additional users in our seed data to test the messaging functionality.
 1. Add more user records are inserted into the `public.users` table.
-Lets adds these two additional users:
+Lets adds these one additional users in `seed.sql`:
 ```SQL
 -- this file was manually created
 INSERT INTO